patricksu/CarND-LaneLines-P1/writeup_report.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of 6 steps.
+1) I converted the images to grayscale.
+2) I Gaussian-smoothed the gray image.
+3) I detected the edges using Canny.
+4) I selected edges only in the region-of-interest.
+5) I detected lane lines using Hough Transformation.
+6) I combined the lane lines with the original image as output.

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...